 Mathematical Modeling for Cornell’s Fall 2020 Semester

 In an initial analysis (June 2020), Operations Research and Information Engineering Professor Peter Frazier and partners (the Cornell COVID-19 modeling team) found that residential instruction, when coupled with a robust virus screening program, allows Cornell to provide more thorough safeguards for public health than a fully online semester.
 Student surveys revealed that a large number of Cornell students would choose to return to Ithaca, even if classes were fully online, and they would live together and socially interact.
 Offering in-person instruction allows Cornell to impose mandatory virus screening tests and behavioral requirements for students to follow as part of a residential semester.

 Report: COVID-19 Mathematical Modeling for Cornell’s Fall Semester (PDF) (published June 15, 2020)

 Addendum: COVID-19 Mathematical Modeling for Cornell’s Fall 2020 Semester

 The Cornell COVID-19 modeling team updated its analysis in July 2020 after examining feedback on its initial report and in light of the changing progression of the virus nationally.
-This updated analysis studies numerous alternative parameters, including ways of calculating the number of contacts per day among member of the campus community, the effects of greater numbers of contacts per day, the effects of community members failing to comply with testing and the effect of offering testing to students who are taking classes online only.
+This updated analysis studies numerous alternative parameters, including ways of calculating the number of contacts per day among members of the campus community, the effects of greater numbers of contacts per day, the effects of community members failing to comply with testing and the effect of offering testing to students who are taking classes online only.

 Report: Addendum: COVID-19 Mathematical Modeling for Cornell’s Fall Semester (PDF) (published July 17, 2020)

 Gateway Testing and Quarantine Capacity

 Another updated analysis carried out by the Cornell COVID-19 modeling team in August 2020 studied the effectiveness of gateway testing (or “arrival testing”) for addressing the rising prevalence of COVID-19 in parts of the U.S., a potential lack of test access for some Cornell students in their home location, and the requirement that individuals traveling to New York state from states where the COVID-19 prevalence is high must self-quarantine upon arrival.

 Report: Gateway Testing and Quarantine Capacity (PDF) (published August 11, 2020)